 The EEAS is divided into departments, headed by a Managing Director (MD).
-There are six geographical departments, a department covering the Global Agenda and Multilateral Relations, one on Peace, Security and Defence, and one for the Civilian Planning and Conduct Capability.
+There are six geographical departments, a department covering the Global Agenda and Multilateral Relations, one on the CSDP, and one for the Civilian Planning and Conduct Capability.

 Departments are divided into specific directorates and divisions.